Thomascountz/ctf_writeups/writeups/picoctf/forensics/trivial_flag_tranfer_protocol.md

 | 3   | 0.000312738 | 10.10.10.11 | 10.10.10.12 | TFTP     | 159    | Data Packet, Block: 1 (last)                                |
 | 4   | 0.000111406 | 10.10.10.12 | 10.10.10.11 | TFTP     | 46     | Acknowledgement, Block: 1                                   |

-Here, we see (1) the request to write a file called `instructions.txt`, which "...also serves to request a connection" to `10.10.10.12` from `10.10.10.11`.
-(2) That packet is acknowledge, and the connection is established.
-(3) Then a one block data packet is sent of size `159b`, which is less than `512b`, so it also signals the termination of the transfer.
-(4) The stream ends with a final acknowledgement packet.
+Here, we see the request to write a file called `instructions.txt`, which "...also serves to request a connection" to `10.10.10.12` from `10.10.10.11` (1).
+That packet is acknowledge, and the connection is established (2).
+Then a one block data packet is sent of size `159b`, which is less than `512b`, so it also signals the termination of the transfer (3).
+The stream ends with a final acknowledgement packet (4).

 Let's take a look at the data that was transferred in the data packet.